CalculatedContent/WeightWatcher/README.md

 ## Detecting signs of Over-Fitting and Under-Fitting

-Weightwatcher can help you detect the signatures of over-fitting and under-fitting in specific layers of a pre/trained Deep Neural Networks.
+WeightWatcher can help you detect the signatures of over-fitting and under-fitting in specific layers of a pre/trained Deep Neural Networks.

-Weightwatcher will analyze your model, layer-by-layer, and show you where these kind of problems may be lurking.
+WeightWatcher will analyze your model, layer-by-layer, and show you where these kind of problems may be lurking.

 ### Correlation Traps

 <details>
  <summary>
-The randomize option lets you compare the ESD of the layer weight matrix (W) to the ESD of its randomized form.
+The <code>randomize</code> option lets you compare the ESD of the layer weight matrix (W) to the ESD of its randomized form.
 This is good way to visualize the correlations in the true ESD, and detect signatures of over- and under-fitting
  </summary>